RajagopalAkella/SA_RWA/README.md

 1. Setup > Einstein Setup > Turn on Einstein
 2. Setup > Agents > Enable Agentforce
 3. Setup > Einstein for Sales > Turn on Sales Emails
+4. Load the VulnerableWordsData.csv available in \data folder by going to Setup > Data Import Wizard (ignore first two columns while mapping "ID, SA Restricted Word Name")
+Note: Above 4th point is specific to the requirement.
+If you don't need this data, and have your specific data, you can ignore this load, and enter your load in SA_Restricted_Word__c object.

 Checking the working of component post installation of package:
 1. Assign this permission set to user / profile: SA_RWA_Permission